sevdamammadli/PostgresSql/README.md

 # PostgresSql
-Run Postgresql locally and append data
+Run Postgresql locally and Append data using Pandas